Effective Remote Teaching

 As this pandemic has upended so much of what is familiar, it has also shown us what is essential in many areas of our lives.
 As I work with teachers, I see what is essential for us to be effective now (and perhaps always): each learning experience needs to include instruction, interaction and independence in order for our learners to prosper.
 I invite you to reflect on incorporating these three I’s as you complete this school year and plan for the unknowns of the next.
 Keep it simple, and keep teaching!

-To learn more about supporting students’ success during remote learning, please join us for the Phenomenal Teaching Symposium, June 18, 2020.
+To learn more about supporting students’ success during remote learning, please join us for an upcoming event.